-Mechanics, Grammar, Professional Format Mainly error free.
+Mechanics, Grammar, 5 4 3 2.5 2.4-0 Professional Format Mainly error free.
 Uses APA citation correctly.
 Meets and exceeds all requirements for an excellent academic response.
-Meets and exceeds all requirements of the A few minor errors in usage, grammar, or mechanics.
+Meets and exceeds all requirements of the assignment.
+A few minor errors in usage, grammar, or mechanics.
 Generally uses APA citation correctly.
 Meets requirements for a well written academic response.
-Meets requirements of Some errors in usage, grammar, and mechanics, beginning to interfere with the readability and meaning of the paper.
+Meets requirements of the assignment.
+Some errors in usage, grammar, and mechanics, beginning to interfere with the readability and meaning of the paper.
 Uses APA citation inconsistently and with some errors.
-2.5 Frequent errors in usage, grammar, and mechanics, interfering with the readability and meaning of the paper.
+Meets some requirements for an academic response.
+Meets some of the requirements of the assignment.
+Frequent errors in usage, grammar, and mechanics, interfering with the readability and meaning of the paper.
 Use of APA citation contains many errors.
-Meets a few 2.4-0 • Numerous errors in usage, grammar, and mechanics, affecting the readability and meaning of the paper. • Many errors in APA citation, demonstrating lack requirements for an academic response. • Meets some of the requirements of the assignment. academic response.
-Meets few requirements of the assignment. knowledge.
+Meets a few requirements for an academic response.
+Meets few requirements of the assignment.
+Numerous errors in usage, grammar, and mechanics, affecting the readability and meaning of the paper.
+Many errors in APA citation, demonstrating lack of citation knowledge.
 Does not meet enough requirements for an academic response.
-Does not meet any requirements of the assignment.
-Plagiarism: A □ "0" grade will be given to a r l naner where significant sec tions of the naner were co nied from other unattrib uted sources
+Does not meet any requirements of the Plagiariem: A "C one of the naper were core assignment.